I Met a Girl (film)

 I Met a Girl is a 2020 Australian romantic drama film directed by Luke Eve and written by Glen Dolman.
 The film stars Brenton Thwaites, Lily Sullivan, Joel Jackson, Zahra Newman and Anita Hegh.

 It was released on 11 September 2020, by Gravitas Ventures in the United States.

 Premise

-A young man who suffers from schizophrenia embarks on a journey across Australia to find Lucy, the woman of his dreams, whom he met in Perth - or did he?
+A young man who has schizophrenia embarks on a journey across Australia to find Lucy, the woman of his dreams, whom he met in Perth - or did he?